LAION-AI/Open-Assistant/website/README.md

 We're not really using CSS styles. `styles/` can be ignored.

+## Testing the UI

+Cypress is used for end-to-end (e2e) and component testing and is configured in `./cypress.config.ts`.
+The `./cypress` folder is used for supporting configuration files etc.

+- Store e2e tests in the `./cypress/e2e` folder.
+- Store component tests adjacent to the component being tested.
+If you want to wriite a test for `./src/components/Layout.tsx` then store the test file at `./src/components/Layout.cy.tsx`.

+A few npm scripts are available for convenience:

+- `npm run cypress`: Useful for development, it opens Cypress and allows you to explore, run and debug tests.
+It assumes you have the NextJS site running at `localhost:3000`.
+- `npm run cypress:run`: Runs all tests.
+Useful for a quick sanity check before sending a PR or to run in CI pipelines.
+- `npm run cypress:image-baseline`: If you have tests failing because of visual changes that was expected, this command will update the baseline images stored in `./cypress-visual-screenshots/baseline` with those from the adjacent comparison folder.
+More can be found in the [docs of `uktrade/cypress-image-diff`](https://github.com/uktrade/cypress-image-diff/blob/main/docs/CLI.md#update-all-baseline-images-for-failing-tests).

+Read more in the [./cypress README](cypress/).

 ## Best Practices

 When writing code for the website, we have a few best practices: